Washington, DC, US

 Nelson won a 2008 Caldecott Honor for Henry's Freedom Box, written by Ellen Levine.
 In this stirring, dramatic story of a slave who mails himself to freedom, Nelson combined his own style of painting with a cross-hatched style of illustration he found used in a historial lithograph from 1850 that documented Henry's arrival to Philadelphia.
 "The challenge that comes with illustrating historical picture books is finding accurate references," states Nelson.
 "Deciphering between what is accurate, and what is not."

-Kadir Nelson lives in San Diego, California with his wife and two daughters.
-For more information about him, please visit www.kadirnelson.com
+Kadir Nelson lives in Los Angeles.
+For more information about him, please visit www.kadirnelson.com.